Identification of Causal Diffusion Effects Under Structural Stationarity: Empirical Analysis in Section

 \subsection{Conditional ACDEs by Education}

-Here, I present the distribution of proportions of school dropouts without a secondary school diploma, separately for East Germany and West Germany.
-Because these distributions are substantially different between the East and the West (as evident in Figure~\ref{fig:dist}), I estimate the conditional ACDE by proportions of school dropouts, separately for the East and the West.
-Although it is important to note that this investigation of heterogeneous effects is observational in nature, results are consistent with the education explanation. \\ Next, I present the conditional ACDE for counties in East Germany with low proportions of school dropouts.
-In contrast to Figure~\ref{fig:marCE}, estimates of the conditional ACDE are small.
+We present the distribution of proportions of school dropouts without a secondary school diploma, separately for East Germany and West Germany.
+Because these distributions are substantially different between them (Figure~\ref{fig:dist}), we estimate the conditional ACDE by proportions of school dropouts, separately for the East and the West. \\ Next, we present the conditional ACDE for counties in East Germany with low proportions of school dropouts.
+In contrast to Figure~\ref{fig:marCE}, estimates are small.

-Now, I present the conditional ACDEs for counties in West Germany with high and low proportions of school dropouts.
+Now, we present the conditional ACDEs for counties in West Germany with high and low proportions of school dropouts.
 Given that proportions of school dropouts are lower in West Germany, estimates of the conditional ACDEs are small, in contrast to Figure~\ref{fig:marCE}.